D-Workz/msTourism2/README.md

 * requestFrequencyMilliseconds: milliseconds between each request

 The extension is desined to run as often as desired, it will update existing annotations and create new ones if required.
+It only requests Annotations, which are in a language defined within the config file.

 ## Setup your mongoDB, with annotations
 Two  possible ways to create your database "tourism2".